Carlos Fernando Chardón: Military and political career

 In 1973, Chardón was promoted to the rank of major general in the National Guard and resigned his position of Secretary of State of Puerto Rico.
 Chardón served as the Puerto Rico Adjutant General from 1973 to 1975 under the governorship of Rafael Hernández Colón who represented the political beliefs of the Popular Democratic Party As Adjutant General, he was the Senior Military Advisor to the Governor of Puerto Rico and oversaw both State and Federal Missions of the Puerto Rico National Guard.
 During the command of BG Carlos Chardón proposed the naming of the National Guard training facility in Salinas, Puerto Rico as Camp Santiago.
 Chardón retired as the Puerto Rico Adjutant General in 1975.

+In 2019, Carlos Fernando Chardón was posthumously inducted to the Puerto Rico Veterans Hall of Fame.

 Family

 He was married to Carmín Cuyar Gatell and was the father of four offspring.
-His brother was Carlos E. Chardón, the first Puerto Rican mycologist, a high-ranking official in government on agriculture during the 1920s, the first Puerto Rican appointed as Chancellor of the University of Puerto Rico (1931-1935), and the head of the Puerto Rican Reconstruction Administration in the mid-to late 1930s during the Great Depression.
-His nephew is Carlos A. Chardón Lopez who served as Puerto Rico's Secretary of Education in 1977 and 2009.
+His brother was Carlos E. Chardón, the first Puerto Rican mycologist, a high-ranking official in government on agriculture during the 1920s, the first Puerto Rican appointed as Chancellor of the University of Puerto Rico (1931–1935), and the head of the Puerto Rican Reconstruction Administration in the mid-to late 1930s during the Great Depression.
+His nephew is Carlos A. Chardón Lopez, who served as Puerto Rico's Secretary of Education in 1977 and 2009.

 Death

-On December 9, 1981, Chardon died of a cerebral hemorrhage at the Ashford Memorial Hospital in San Juan, Puerto Rico He was buried with full military honors in Plot: Section HSA, Plot 6, at the Puerto Rico National Cemetery in Bayamón, Puerto Rico.
-His wife Carmín (1911 - 2000) was also buried in the same plot upon her death.
-The Puerto Rican Government named a street after him in San Juan; "Calle Carlos F Chardon".
+On December 9, 1981, Chardón died of a cerebral hemorrhage at the Ashford Memorial Hospital in San Juan, Puerto Rico He was buried with full military honors in Plot: Section HSA, Plot 6, at the Puerto Rico National Cemetery in Bayamón, Puerto Rico.
+His widow, Carmín (1911–2000), was buried in the same plot upon her death.

+The Puerto Rican Government named a street after him in San Juan: Calle Carlos F. Chardón.